 For the marinade:

-- 1 tablespoon ancho chili powder (or chili powder blend)
+1 tablespoon chili powder (or chili powder blend)

 For the chicken and vegetables:

-2 Make the marinade: In a medium bowl, whisk together the lime juice, orange juice, pickling juice, chili powder, oregano, cumin, and salt.
-Whisk in the olive oil.
+In a medium bowl, whisk together the lime juice, orange juice, pickling juice (if using), chili powder, oregano, cumin, and salt.
+Whisk in the 3 tablespoons of olive oil.
 Pour half of the marinade into a separate bowl or cup, and set aside.

-3 Marinate the chicken: Add the chicken to the bowl with the marinade.
-Toss to coat, and set aside to marinate while the peppers and onions are roasting (about 15 minutes).
+Add the chicken to the bowl with the marinade.
+Toss to coat, and set aside to marinate while the peppers and onion are roasting (about 15 minutes).

-4 Cook the peppers and onions: In the center of a sheet pan, mound the onions and peppers.
+In the center of a sheet pan, mound the onion and peppers.
 Drizzle the reserved half of the marinade over them and toss to coat.

 Spread them in one layer and roast for about 15 minutes, or until they begin to soften.

-5 Cook the chicken with the peppers and onions: Add the chicken strips to the pan with the softened vegetables, distributing them among the peppers and onions.
+Add the chicken strips to the pan with the softened vegetables, distributing them among the onion and peppers.
 Drizzle any excess marinade over the pan.